Stefan Randig is a German competitive freediver based in Dahab, Egypt. He first appeared on episode #10 of The Freedive Cafe.

 Pete Botman is a Canadian/Dutch freediving athlete and instructor based in Dahab, Egypt.
-He is a 100m+ diver, multiple World Record holder in the CMAS Master’s category and didn’t start freediving until he was later in his forties.
+He is a 100m+ diver, multiple World Record holder in the CMAS Master’s category and he didn’t start freediving until he was later in his forties.

 Tito Zappalà is an Italian freediver and coach.
 He worked under the eye of Andrea Zuccari at Freediving World in Sharm el-Sheikh for five years before moving up to Dahab when he currently lives and coaches.